nizonrox/Beyond-Repair/CONTRIBUTING.md

     C:\World of Warcraft\_classic_\Interface\AddOns
     # Private Servers
     \Interface\AddOns

+    # From here just copy the "beyond" folder from the newly cloned directory
     ```

-    Setup a "beyond" folder & copy over the files from the git clone

-3. Make sure that your folder looks somewhat like this
+3. Make sure you got something that looks like the tree structure below:

     ```
-    # This is inside the addons folder
+    📁AddOns
     └── 📁beyond
         ├── 📁lib
         │   ├── 📄AceConsol.lua